OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 chmod 750 /var/log/openclaw/

-The chattr +a flag is critical — it makes log files append-only at the filesystem level.
-Even root can’t delete or modify existing log entries without first removing the attribute.
-This is your tamper-proof audit trail.
+The chattr +a flag is the critical bit.
+It makes log files append-only at the filesystem level.
+Even root cannot delete or modify existing entries without first removing the attribute — and removing the attribute is itself a logged operation that anomaly detection can alert on.
+This is your tamper-evident audit trail: if an attacker compromises the host and tries to clean up their tracks by deleting the audit log, the attempt fails and leaves a signature.

-We’ve audited DIY OpenClaw deployments where the agent ran as root.
-The agent could read its own auth token, modify its configuration, rewrite its system prompt, and delete its logs.
-That’s not an AI agent — that’s an unmonitored superuser — see our guide to audit logging and monitoring.
+The DIY mistake that defeats the whole model.
+We’ve audited deployments where the agent process ran as the root user inside the container (a common mistake when copy-pasting from development tutorials).
+The agent could read its own auth token, modify its configuration, rewrite its system prompt at runtime, and delete its own logs.
+That’s not an AI agent — that’s an unmonitored superuser with internet access.
+The agent should run as a dedicated non-root user with the minimum set of permissions needed to do its job, and nothing more.
+See our audit logging and monitoring walkthrough for the full logging and alerting pipeline.

 How Should You Vet Skills from ClawHub Before Installing Them?

-# 1. Clone the skill repo — don't install directly
+# 1. Clone the skill repo — do NOT install directly

 # 3. Look for hardcoded endpoints or suspicious URLs

-# 4. Check if it tries to read environment variables
+# 4. Check if it reads environment variables (credential exfil vector)

-Beyond code review, run the skill in a sandboxed test environment first:
+Beyond code review, run the skill in a sandboxed test environment before approving it for any client deployment:

 skills: